Blood In, Blood Out (Exodus album): Writing and recording

 Gibson indeed ended up being responsible for engineering the guitar and vocal tracks; he has been working with Pro Tools for other projects and eventually took a course on how to operate the software himself.
 Come recording time, the busy schedule of Andy Sneap prevented the band from relying on Sneap for tracking, and Gibson stepped up as the engineer.

 By March 2014, Exodus had begun recording their tenth album at Goats 'R Us Ranch & Studios in San Francisco Bay Area in Northern California.
 Holt commented that they were "well into drum tracks; everything is going super smooth and Tom is just killing it!
 Best drum sound this band has ever laid down — sounds just simply pummeling!"
 He also stated that the band had "only one more song left to lay down and some B-sides to go."
 Asked about the musical direction of the album, Dukes replied, "This album is very fast and has more of a punk rock feel to it, whereas I think the last few Exodus albums were metal epics, with longer songs.
 These songs are shorter and a little faster.
 It has a really different feel to it.
 It sounds great."

 On June 8, 2014, it was announced that Dukes had been fired from the band, and was replaced by his predecessor Steve "Zetro" Souza.
 On the day after, Holt announced that Souza would start recording vocals on the new album.
 Souza co-wrote at least one song on the album with bassist Jack Gibson and guitarist Lee Altus, now known as "Body Harvest".

 The album features an industrial hip hop tinged intro on the opening track "Black 13" produced by Dan the Automator; Holt explained the intro was done in a short period of time using the casual acquaintance Holt and Dan built up over the years.

+Release and promotion

+The albums first single "Salt the Wound" was released on September 10, 2014, alongside an official lyric video.
+The second and final single the albums title track was released on September 24, a music video was later released on October 27.